 Community benefit: Micro-hydro energy system

-Seacology has provided funding to the Borneo Project, in cooperation with the nonprofit Green Empowerment, to enable Long Lawen to use micro-hydro technology.
-This technology harnesses the power of small streams that have significant vertical drop to generate electricity.
+Seacology has provided funding to the Borneo Project, in cooperation with the nonprofit Green Empowerment, so Long Lawen can use micro-hydro technology.
+This technology generates electricity by harnessing the power of small streams that have significant vertical drop.
 Because the equipment is small-scale, electricity is produced with benign environmental impacts.
-The micro-hydro project at Long Lawen is providing 12 kilowatts of electricity 24 hours a day, lighting a school and a local clinic and powering a refrigerator for medicines.
+The micro-hydro project at Long Lawen is providing 12 kilowatts of electricity 24 hours a day, lighting a school and a local clinic, and powering a refrigerator for medicines.
 It will save the community thousands of dollars annually in diesel fuel costs and will serve as a model for many other island villages.Full or partial funding for this project provided by

 - March 2015